DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 *The ancient playbook was powerful, but it had a weakness: it only worked when people couldn't see it clearly.
 And now, for the first time in history, they had the tools to make it visible to everyone.*

+# Chapter 7: Internets False Democracy

-# Chapter 7: The Internet's False Democracy
+### Chapter 7: The Internet's False Democracy

 The internet promised to democratize knowledge, flattening the hierarchies that had once hoarded wisdom.
 We celebrated this as progress.
 But what if this "democratization" has created one of the most profound sources of modern meaninglessness?